Francesca Amfitheatrof: Art

 In 2001 Amfitheatrof set up RS&A, a London-based contemporary artist agency with Mark Sanders and Julia Royse.

-From 2010 to 2013, she was the head curator of the Gucci Museo in Florence and curated exhibitions globally.
+Amfitheatrof was the head curator of the Gucci Museo in Florence and curated exhibitions globally. from 2010 to 2013.

 In 2010, she organized and curated the Damien Hirst exhibition "Cornucopia" at the Musée Océanographique in Monaco.

 The following year, she curated and selected 23 works from the Francois Pinault Collection of Contemporary Art exhibited for the first time in Asia in a show entitled Agony and Ecstasy.
 This was presented at SongEun ArtSpace in Seoul, Korea.
 The exhibition was then followed by the first solo exhibition in Asia of the Chapman brothers in 2013, entitled The Sleep of Reason.
 It consisted of their contemporary works over the past two decades, which were then presented again at SongEun ArtSpace in Seoul.

 In 2010, Amfitheatrof opened the Gucci Museo in Florence as Head Curator, featuring the video art titled "Amore e Morte" (2011) of American artist Bill Viola, followed by British artist Paul Fryer's "Lo Spirito Vola" (2012), then Cindy Sherman's "Early Works" (2013) exhibition, which included the photographic series "Bus Riders" and "Murder Mystery" and the short film "Dollhouse".

 The last show she curated was the 2013 solo exhibition of Portuguese artist Joana Vasconcelos: Red Independent Heart (2010), Psycho (2010), Lavoisier (2011), and Hand Made (2008).
 All the works exhibited at the Gucci Museo were loaned by the Francois Pinault Collection.